whitman-colm/whitmansio/docs/acknowledgements/README.md

 # Acknowlegments

-This site is built using a modified version of [vuepress-homepage](https://github.com/mtobeiyf/vuepress-homepage) by Fing, under MIT License. *This* site however is licensed under GNU/GPL.
-[Learn more about licensing](/licensing)
+Here are acknowledgments and licensing info about this site.
+Note none of this applies to any subdomains of whits.io

 ---

+This site is built using a modified version of [vuepress-homepage](https://github.com/mtobeiyf/vuepress-homepage) by Fing, under the MIT License:

 ```
 MIT License